-In case of the need to close Brescia University or cancel all classes, unless specifically notified to the contrary by the instructor, all online classes will be held.
-Exceptions must be approved by the Associate Academic Dean and/or the VPAA/Academic Dean.
+In case of the need to close Brescia University or cancel all classes, unless specifically notified to the contrary by the instructor, all scheduled synchronous online sessions will be held.
+If instructors cancel a pre-scheduled synchronous session, students should expect posted assignments that allow work to continue through that week.